ok-potato/aau/README.md

 ### 🦄 Custom Arities

-The program does its best to infer function arities, but specifying arities is required for one relatively specific scenario.
+The program does its best to infer function arities, but specifying arities is required for one specific scenario.

 _That is, When the function doesn't appear in the problem terms, and its last argument position doesn't appear in the proximity relations.
 An example of this occurring is `Example 7` in the paper, where the final positions of `h1` and `h2` are each irrelevant positions._

-When using this library in code, it's probably best to always provide the arities, to avoid potential pitfalls.
+When using this library in code, it's probably best to always provide the arities, to avoid this potential pitfall.

 ### 🎭 Custom Fuzzy System

 The default implementation of the algorithm assumes that you can enumerate all proximity relations that exist in your fuzzy system.
 But this isn't technically required.

-If required, you can provide a custom implementation of `FuzzySystem`, which must implement the methods:
+If desired, you can provide a custom implementation of `FuzzySystem`, which must implement the methods:
 - `ProximityRelation proximityRelation(String f, String g)`
 - `ArraySet<String> commonProximates(ArraySet<GroundTerm> f)`
 - `int arity(String f)`